iotboxdeveloper/iotbox/README.md

 The total violations can be counted using `ls -la all_individual_app_violations/*xml | wc`.
 These violations were found using IOTCOM (https://cse.unl.edu/~hbagheri/publications/2020ISSTA.pdf).

+## Breakdown of violations
+Our work is largely based on IOTCOM, which detects coordination threats and violations of safety properties.
+Most of the 'false positive' violations come from the coordination threats, which suggests that these rules will need further refinement to be deployed in a smart home.

 # Description of scripts